The organization seen as a social

 Formal Organization

-norms and formal procedures, the leadership styles, the punishments
+procedures, the leadership styles, the punishments and rewards established

 Informal Organization

-formal organization, since its behavior is also guided by the presence
+since its behavior is also guided by the presence of the informal

-of the informal organization, with its own structure, the leaders
+organization, with its own structure, the leaders and informal norms.

-and informal norms.
-The last aspect leads to the fact that the behavior
+The last aspect leads to the fact that the behavior of each individual

 -by what could be approved or disapproved by his co-workers